House of White of Tuxford and Wallingwells

 The House of White of Tuxford and Wallingwells is an ancient family, which primarily lived in Nottinghamshire over many centuries.
-From 1802 the head of the family has been a baronet, the title having been conferred on Sir Thomas Woollaston White, 1st Bt. by King George III.
+From 1802 the head of the family has been a baronet, the title having been conferred on Sir Thomas Woollaston White, 1st Bt., by King George III.

-List of Heads of the Family
+List of heads of family

 People noted in italics are those who would have succeeded as the head of the family had they survived their elder brother.